 then a hamburger menu will appear alongside the section name in the response.
 Selecting that menu will allow Show Scores menu item to be selected, and the Response Scores screen displayed (below).
 Note that if Advanced Ratings are in use, any additional Rating types will also be shown as additional columns on the Response Scores screen below (Read more about Advanced Ratings).
 If Segmentations are in use they will also be shown as an additional section to the screen, under subSections.
 (Read more about Segmentation)

 Ratings are held separately for every assessment.
 You can have any number of ratings for an assessment.
 On each Rating, there is a maximum score that it applies to.
 The system finds the lowest rating band that is above the calculated score.
-This calculation is done at the Assessment, Section, Subsection and, if applicable, the segmentation level.
+This calculation is done at the Response, Section, Subsection and, if applicable, the segmentation level.

 The feedback report typically shows

 - Rating text, based on the overall rating, and